Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Basics

-Our goal is to equip the Grothendieck groups of $\Op_1(n)$ and $\Op_\hint(n)$ with the structure of a representation of a certain coideal subalgebra induced by the action of translation functors, see Section \ref{section:coideal}.
-To make this explicit it is helpful to use the combinatorics from \cite[Section 2.2]{ES_diagrams} to identify $\mathfrak{p}$-dominant weights with diagrammatic weights, allowing us to describe the blocks of category $\cO^\mathfrak{p}(n)$ combinatorially.
+To make the action on the Grothendieck groups explicit we use the combinatorics from \cite[Section 2.2]{ES_diagrams} to identify $\La$ with diagrammatic weights, allowing us to describe the blocks of category $\cO^\pp(n)$ combinatorially.
 Since we want to distinguish the combinatorics for the two subcategories in \eqref{evenodd} we slightly modify the indexing sets for diagrammatic weights from \cite{ES_diagrams}.

-\begin{definition} We denote by $\mX_n$ the set of sequences $a = (a_i)_{i \in \mZ_{\geq 0}}$ such that $a_i \in \left\{ \up, \down, \times, \circ, \diamond \right\}$, $a_i \neq \diamond$ for $i \neq 0$, $a_0 \in \{\circ,\diamond\}$, and
+\begin{definition} We denote by $\mX_n$ the set of sequences $a = (a_i)_{i \in \mZ_{\geq 0}}$ such that $a_i \in \left\{ \up, \down, \times, \circ, \diamondb \right\}$, $a_i \neq \diamondb$ for $i \neq 0$, $a_0 \in \{\circ,\diamondb\}$, and

 Elements of $\mX_n$ are called \emph{diagrammatic weights supported on the integers}. \end{definition}